Sanjogsharma/project/README.md

 Kaggle competition - Show me the credit

 •	What is the question you hope to answer?
 -	Since I’m using a kaggle competition data, the question for this project is a predefined: predict the probability that somebody will experience financial distress in the next two years.
-However, the competetion description does not explicity mention what qualifies as 'financial distress.'
 The data provided for the competetion has 12 columns, and they include  debt ratio, income, no of credit lines and no of times an individual was Number of times borrower has been 60-89 days past due but no worse in the last 2 years.
+The training data has a 'person faced Serious Delinquincey in 2 years' column.
+The objective of this project is to predict the same for the test data.
+The training data has a binary values(Y/N) whereas the project asks to calculate the probability of a borrower facing delinquiency in the next 2 years.

 •	What data are you planning to use to answer that question?
 - Since this is a Kaggle competetion, the data is already provided.
 There is a total of four files provided by the competeteion: Test, training, data dictionary and a sample entry.